- National Security

 - Middle East & North Africa

-Michael Breen is the Executive Director of the Truman National Security Project and Center for National Policy.
-He has been a Truman Fellow since 2010, and was one of the original members of Operation Free in 2009.
+Michael Breen is Executive Director of the Truman National Security Project and its partner organization, the Center for National Policy.

-Breen holds a BA in Government from Dartmouth College and a JD from Yale Law School, having studied in Russia, Kazakhstan, and Uzbekistan.
-Mike is a proud New Hampshire native and a member of the NH Bar Association.
-He lives in Washington with his wife, Susannah Stevens.
+He holds a BA from Dartmouth College and a JD from Yale Law School, having studied in Russia, Kazakhstan, and Uzbekistan.
+An avid outdoorsman and former ice climbing instructor, Mike is a proud New Hampshire native and a member of the NH Bar Association.
+He lives in Washington with his wife and daughter.

 - National Security